A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Introduction

-Broadly, we make the following contributions through this work: \begin{itemize} \item \textbf{Adversarially robust formulation:} We use the adversarially robust training framework of \cite{yin2019rademacher} to handle out-of-distribution generalization using worst case adversarial attacks.
-Under this framework, we analyze several supervised and unsupervised ML problems, including regression, classification, two-layer neural networks, graphical models and matrix completion.
-The solutions are either in closed-form, 1-D optimization, semidefinite programming, difference of convex programming or a sorting based algorithm. \item \textbf{Plug-and-play solution:} We provide a plug-and-play solution which can be easily integrated with existing training algorithms.
+\item \textbf{Computational/Optimization front:} We provide a plug-and-play solution which can be easily integrated with existing training algorithms.
 This is a boon for practitioners who can incorporate our method in their existing models with minimal changes.
-As a conscious design choice, we provide computationally cheap solutions for our optimization problems. \item \textbf{Theoretical analysis:} On the theoretical front, we provide a systematic analysis for several loss functions and norm constraints which are commonly used in applications across various domains.
-Table~\ref{tab:all_results_intro} provides a summary of our findings in a concise manner. \item \textbf{Real world applications:} We further validate our results by conducting extensive experiments on several real world applications.
-We show that our plug-and-play solution performs better in problems such as blog feedback prediction using linear regression~\cite{buza2014feedback}, classification using logistic regression and hinge loss on the ImageNet dataset~\cite{deng2009imagenet}, graphical models on the cancer genome atlas \href{http://tcga-data.nci.nih.gov/tcga/}{(TCGA)} dataset, matrix completion on the \href{https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data}{Netflix Prize} dataset \cite{bennett2007netflix}, and max-margin matrix completion on the House of Representatives \href{https://www.govtrack.us/congress/votes}{(HouseRep)} voting records. \end{itemize}
+As a conscious design choice, we provide computationally cheap solutions for our optimization problems. \item \textbf{Statistical/Generalization front:} On the theoretical front, we provide a systematic analysis for several loss functions and norm constraints, which are commonly used in applications across various domains.
+Table~\ref{tab:all_results_intro} provides a summary of our findings in a concise manner.
+Using some of these results, we further provide novel lower and upper bounds of the adversarial Rademacher complexity ($\mathcal{O}\nrbr{\nicefrac{1}{\sqrt{n}}}$) for various problems, which entails novel generalization bounds. \item \textbf{Real world experiments:} We further perform some sanity-check experiments on several real-world datasets.
+We show that our plug-and-play solution performs better (most of the time, in terms of test metrics and/or runtime) as compared to the fast gradient sign method (FGSM) \citep{goodfellow2014explaining}, projected gradient descent (PGD), and TRADES \citep{zhang2019theoretically}.